swiftlang/swift-package-manager/Documentation/PackageDescription.md

 versioning.
 To learn more about the semantic versioning standard, visit [semver.org](https://semver.org).

 Selecting the version requirement is the recommended way to add a package dependency.
-It allows you to create a ance between restricting changes and obtaining improvements and features.
+It allows you to create a balance between restricting changes and obtaining improvements and features.

 **A branch-based requirement**